Golden Currant – Care, Growing, Watering, Flowering, Propagation

 The golden currant can be propagated by seed, cuttings or division.
 If you want to propagate from seed, harvest the seeds as soon as the fruits are ripe, use maceration or stripping to extract seeds.

-If you’re propagating from stem cutting, choose a 12-inch stem cutting, remove leaves on lower half and plant into moist soil.
+When you’re propagating from stem cutting, choose a 12-inch stem cutting, remove leaves on lower half and plant into moist soil.

 If you’re propagating through division, simply remove suckers and transfer to their own pot until they’re established or ready to be planted outside.